For lawyers and conveyancers in Victoria

 To recognise a property’s participation in Homes for Homes, Homes for Homes lodges a caveat over the land title.
 The caveat acts as a simple reminder to the registered proprietor, of their promise to donate 0.1% of the sale proceeds to Homes for Homes when selling their property.

 Step 2: Disclose Homes for Homes in contract of sale

-A property participating in Homes for Homes must be disclosed as a special condition in the contract of sale.
-Simply download the Homes for Homes special condition for insertion in the contract.
+A property participating in Homes for Homes must be disclosed in the Section 32 vendor statement and as a special condition in the contract of sale.
+Simply download for insertion.
 For ease, the Homes for Homes special condition is commonly signed by the purchaser at time of contract signing.

 Step 3: Email executed special condition and advise settlement date

 Once executed, the Homes for Homes special condition must be emailed as an attachment to [email protected] along with property details and proposed date of settlement.

 Step 4: Invite Homes for Homes legal representative into the PEXA workspace

 Upon receipt of the executed special condition, Homes for Homes will confirm the legal representative acting on behalf of Homes for Homes in this settlement and request you invite the Homes for Homes legal representative into the PEXA workspace.
 Homes for Homes’ legal representative will prepare and execute a Withdrawal of Caveat on behalf of Homes for Homes as part of the settlement lodgement case.

 If the Withdrawal of Caveat is to be lodged as part of a settlement transaction that is excluded from electronic lodgement, a paper Withdrawal of Caveat Form 89W will be provided to the requesting party.
 Where the purchaser has executed the special condition, a new caveat will be registered on title post settlement.